kkalla619/co2emissions/README.md

 # co2emissions

 Data: https://raw.githubusercontent.com/owid/co2-data/master/owid-co2-data.csv
-data is obtained from the Our World in Data
+data is obtained from the Our World in Data and downloaded it on 3/29/2023 at 1:59pm

 lab 1 deals with studying trends in CO2 emissions over the last 50 years